markwkidd/cushaw-handbook/recipes/cushaw-pumpkin-pie.md

 There is a long tradition of baking desert pies from cushaw squash.
 In some areas, cushaws are even known as 'pie pumpkins'.

-This recipe comes to us by way of Wheelersburg, Ohio, from Mark Kidd's grandmother who received it as part of a community cookbook as "Peter's Pumpkin Pie".
-This recipe may have been historically promoted by a condensed milk brand.
+This recipe comes to us by way of Wheelersburg, Ohio, from Mark Kidd's grandmother.
+Grandma Gleim received the recipe in a community cookbook, titled "Peter's Pumpkin Pie".
+This recipe may have been historically created or promoted by a condensed milk brand.

 {: .note }
 This recipe calls for cushaw puree.
 [A recipe for cushaw puree]( {{ roasted-cushaw-puree.md | relative_url } ) is available in this handbook.